Troubleshoot: Can't make or receive phone calls

 If you are in an area where you normally have a signal, your device may be having difficulty connecting to the network.
 In this case, resetting the network connection or restarting the device may help to re-establish a connection.

 You can force a reset of your connection by turning Airplane Mode off and on again.
 This will force your device to attempt to re-establish a connection.

-For detailed instructions on a specific device model, visit our Device simulators support page or visit the device manufacture website.
-Choose your device model and then search Airplane Mode or Reset Network Settings using the simulator.
+For detailed instructions on a specific device model, visit our Device simulators support page or visit the device manufacturer website.
+Choose your device model and then search for Airplane Mode or Reset Network Settings using the simulator.

 If your device is unable to connect to the network, restarting your device may help regain the connection.
-Turn your phone off and on again then attempt to place a call.
+Turn your phone off and on again, then try to place a call.

-For detailed instructions on your device model, visit our Device simulators support page visit the device manufacture website.
-Choose your device model and then search Restart in the simulator.
+For detailed instructions on your device model, visit our Device simulators support page visit the device manufacturer website.
+Choose your device model and then search for Restart in the simulator.

-Wireless network signal strength can vary by locations due to a number of factors including distance from the nearest cell tower and obstacles in the environment.
+Wireless network signal strength can vary by location due to a number of factors including distance from the nearest cell tower and obstacles in the environment.

-Finally, ensure that your area is part of our coverage network.
-Check our coverage maps.
+Finally, ensure that your area is part of our coverage network by checking our coverage maps.